stephpy/timeline/README.rst

 Imagine Chuck Norris has 233 friends and follow 20 companies.

-If we have one context, like facebook, his wall will return each actions of his friends and companies.
+If we have one context, like facebook, his wall will return each action performed by his friends and companies.

 You can too use **Contexts** to filter timelines, for example, we can have 3 contexts: